-When you volunteer for treatment, BOP staff will determine whether the Residential or Non-residential Treatment Program is appropriate for you based on your offense history.
-If eligible for treatment, you will be transferred to a SOMP institution based on your treatment needs and security level.
+When an inmate volunteers for treatment, BOP staff will determine whether the Residential or Non-residential Treatment Program is appropriate based on offense history.
+If eligible for treatment, the inmate will be transferred to a SOMP institution based on treatment needs and security level.

-If you are interested in receiving sex offender treatment and would like to know if you are eligible for the program, contact Psychology Services.
-You may apply at any point in your sentence.
+If an inmate is interested in receiving sex offender treatment and would like to know if he is eligible for the program, they must contact Psychology Services.
+They may apply at any point in their sentence.
 However, inmates ordinarily enter treatment when they have between 24 to 42 months remaining on their sentence.
-If you are at the beginning of your sentence or have more than 48 months remaining on your sentence, you may want to wait before applying for the program.
+If an inmate has more than 48-months remaining on his sentence, the inmate may want to wait before applying for the program.